VNKN01/Automation/README.md

+## Quick Launch with BAT File

+A `RunExamAutomation.bat` file is included for one-click execution.

+### How to use:
+1. Place `RunExamAutomation.bat` and `CreateExamFolders_AnyPC.ps1` in the same folder.
+2. **Right-click `RunExamAutomation.bat` → Run as Administrator**.
+3. Follow the on-screen prompts.

+This batch file automatically bypasses the execution policy and runs the PowerShell script without requiring manual commands.
 # Automation
 Automation script to create a yearly exam folder structure for Virtual University (Nankana Sahib Campus).
 Generates date-wise subfolders for Mid-Term and Final-Term exam data to organize files efficiently.
 # Exam Folder Structure Automation – Virtual University (Nankana Sahib Campus)